Radiotherapy for stomach cancer

 Side effects of radiotherapy for stomach cancer

 Radiotherapy can cause side effects in the area of your body that is being treated.
 You may also have some general side effects, such as feeling tired.
-After treatment finishes, it may be 1 to 2 or weeks before side effects start getting better.
-After this, most side effects usually slowly go away.
+Sometimes side effects get worse for a time during and after you have finished radiotherapy before they get better.

 Your cancer doctor, specialist nurse or radiographer will tell you what to expect.
 They will give you advice on what you can do to manage side effects.
 If you have any new side effects or if side effects get worse, tell them straight away.